 means make use of it.
 However, I strongly suggest the following:

-- Do NOT import data using the RStudio data import tools.
-They will hose your data
+- Do NOT import data using the RStudio file-based data import tool.
+It will hose your data

 - Take your mouse, grab the vertical bar separating the script window and